 In September 1920, former Colne Valley MP and self-styled Socialist revolutionary Victor Grayson walked out of his plush apartment at the Georgian House in London’s St James’s, never to be seen again.
 Or at least that’s how the story goes.
 And we have two people to thank for that: 24-year old hotel manageress, Hilda Seager Porter and former Naval Intelligence man and journalist, Donald McCormick.
 The story they told was amazing; Maundy Gregory, theatre mogul and villainous honours tout had Albert Victor Grayson murdered for threatening to blow the lid on a cash-for-honours scandal that would have finished the career of British Prime Minister David Lloyd George.

-But a closer look at the lives of Porter and McCormick reveal some curious details in the pair’s respective backgrounds.
-In January 1922, Hilda Porter, whose story about Maundy Gregory was to prove central to McCormick’s claims of murder made the first of two mysterious trips to the Canary Islands.
+A closer look at the lives of Porter and McCormick, however, reveals some curious details in the pair’s respective backgrounds.
+In January 1922, Hilda Porter, whose story about Maundy Gregory was to prove central to McCormick’s claims of murder, made the first of two mysterious trips to the Canary Islands.
 Trips at this time were expensive and the 24-year old Porter was little more than a desk-girl.
 One round trip alone would have consumed more than three-quarters her annual earnings (Madeira & Canary Isles, Bath Chronicle and Weekly Gazette 04 February 1922).

 But to understand the real significance of the trips, we need to dig a little deeper.